cube-drone/rt0/players-guide/src/player/generated/magician.md

 **Corruption Upgrade: Mark 3 Corruption Points on And For My Next Trick to Unlock it.**

-* When Spellbook's effect triggers, you may choose to, instead:
+* Take 1 Corruption Point to activate And For My Next Trick.
-   * Take 1 Corruption Point
+* When you cast a spell that you have not yet cast this combat:
-   * For the rest of combat, you can use _any_ spell as if you had learned it.
+   * Draw 5 cards.

 ### Check Behind Your Ears
 _"Where did you get that?"_